 The approval process is comprehensive and intensive, but being a foster carer is an important and often challenging role, and it is essential that both you and the fostering service feel sure that it is right for you.
 It can feel daunting, but our social workers are highly experienced and will do everything they can to help you feel reassured during the assessment process.
 It usually takes about six to nine months to become an approved foster carer.

-Contact us by filling in the online enquiry form.
-A social worker will be in touch within five working days to discuss any questions you may have and to go through our fostering criteria.
+A social worker will be in touch within three working days to discuss any questions you may have and to go through our fostering criteria.

 You may be invited to one of our open evenings where you will be able to hear more about fostering and the process of becoming a foster carer for Norfolk Fostering Service.
 You will have the opportunity to meet one of our social workers and experienced foster carers and ask any questions you may have.